Codecademy/docs/content/sklearn/concepts/support-vector-machines/support-vector-machines.md

 The kernel defines the type of hyperplane used for separation.
 The options are:

-- 'linear': linear kernel, default option that is suitable for linearly separable datasets.
+- `linear`: linear kernel is the default option suitable for linearly separable datasets.
-- 'poly': polynomial kernel, allows for complex decision boundaries but is prone to overfitting.
+- `poly`: polynomial kernel allows for complex decision boundaries but is prone to overfitting.
 Hypertune the 'degree' parameter to avoid overfitting.
-- 'rbf': Radial Basis Function(RBF) Kernel, creates smooth, circular decision boundaries.
+- `rbf`: Radial Basis Function(RBF) Kernel creates smooth and circular decision boundaries.
-- 'sigmoid': Sigmoid Kernel, similar to RBF in that it creates non-linear decision boundaries, but is less commonly used.
+- `sigmoid`: Sigmoid Kernel is similar to RBF in that it creates non-linear decision boundaries but is less commonly used.

 The C parameter in SVC controls the trade-off between maximizing the margin and reducing training error.